mikbry/mikbry/README.md

 🌱 I’m currently learning Rust/WebGPU/WASM and some new AI concepts.

-👯 I’m looking to collaborate on intricate projects using AI, video and or 3D .
+👯 I’m looking to collaborate on cool projects involving AI, video and or 3D .

 💬 Ask me about any tricky problems in your javascript, Android or iOs app.
 I put a misfit project on right tracks.